nosami/vsonline/vs-online/how-to/vscode.md

   - 2 hours
 - **Instance Type**: The CPU and memory configuration that will be provisioned for your environment.
 Choose **Standard Environment (Linux)** for most projects, and **Premium Environment (Linux)** for those that require a little extra power.
 More information about instance types is available at our [pricing page](https://aka.ms/vso-pricing).

+The guided environment creation experience described above supports Git repositories over the HTTP(S) scheme.
+To use another source control provider, or Git over SSH, simply leave the **Git Repository** setting blank, and use the environment's terminal support to clone your source code.

 > [!NOTE]
 > Windows based instance types are available as part of our Codespaces for Visual Studio Private Preview.
 [Sign up](https://aka.ms/vsfutures-signup) to receive access.

-> [!TIP]
-> The guided environment creation experience described above supports Git repositories over the HTTP(S) scheme.
-To use another source control provider, or Git over SSH, simply leave the **Git Repository** setting blank, and use the environment's terminal support to clone your source code.

 <!-- TODO: Add information about instance type/SKU -->

 ## Connect to an environment

-VS Code makes connecting to environments quick and easy.
 If you were already connected to an environment when you last shut down VS Code, it will automatically try to re-connect to that environment when you launch it.

 If you're [creating an environment](#create-a-cloud-hosted-environment), a notification toast will appear as soon as the environment is ready.
 Simply select the **Connect** button to connect to the new environment.

 ![Connect to a new environment in Visual Studio Code](../images/connect-env-vsc-01.png)

-No matter what, when you're in the process of connecting, VS Code's **Remote Indicator** will animate during the connection process, and will display the name of the environment once the connection has completed.
+When you're in the process of connecting, VS Code's **Remote Indicator** will animate during the connection process, and will display the name of the environment once the connection has completed.

 ![Connect to a new environment in Visual Studio Code](../images/connect-env-vsc-02.gif)

-To connect to already existing environment, that you're not currently connected to, there's several options:
+To connect to an already existing environment, that you're not currently connected to, there are several options:

 1. Use the **Codespaces: Connect to Environment** command in the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) to be displayed with a quick pick list of environments to connect to.
-2. Alternatively, the quick pick list is displayed by left-clicking the name of any environment in the **Codespaces** panel in the **Remote Explorer** side bar.
+2. Left-click the name of any environment in the **Codespaces** panel in the **Remote Explorer** side bar for a quick-pick list.
 3. For more advanced options, right-click the name of the environment in the **Codespaces** panel to reveal a context menu with the following options:
    - **Connect to Environment**: Click to immediately connect to the selected environment.
    - **Open Environment in New Window**: Click to launch a new VS Code instance that will connect to the selected environment.
 This is useful for being connected to multiple environments at once.